Simple ergonomics training tips for the call centre to reduce injuries

 Encourage your team members to be more aware of how their body feels, to take steps to reset their work posture, to stretch out tired muscles and give hard-working hands, shoulders, arms and backs time to recover.

 Please send me feedback.
-I would love to know if your team gained any benefit from these simple small changes.
+I would love to know if your team gained any benefit from these simple ergonomic training tips for call centres with these small changes.

 Also, let me know if you have questions about other issues that may need a little ergo tweaking.